DiamondLightSource/dodal/docs/reference/device-standards.md

 ## PV Suffixes

-In general devices should always contain only the PV suffixes that are generic for any instance of the device e.g.
+Devices should only contain only the PV suffixes that are generic for any instance of the device e.g.

 ```python